JoeCourtneyW/R6J/README.md

 TODO

 ## Using the API
-To begin, you must grab an instance of the R6J class, from there, you can query for players and grab their stats
+To begin, you must grab an instance of the R6J class, from there, you can query for players and grab their main.stats

 ```Java
 public class Example {